 Types of agents in AI

 AI agents can be categorized based on their decision-making processes, their intended purpose and how they arrive at outcomes.
 Types of agents in AI can range from simple rule-based systems to advanced learning systems powered by large language models (LLMs) that adapt and improve over time.
 Below, we will discuss five unique types of AI agents to help you determine which is the best fit for your business needs.
+Each type of AI agent offers unique capabilities, making it suitable for different business and operational needs.

 1. Simple reflex agents